-In support of SDG 2 (End Hunger), SDSN Uganda will seek to ensure the development of climate resilient and sustainable agricultural systems that increase agricultural production to ensure food and nutritional security and household incomes on a sustainable basis.
-Increased household incomes would in turn contribute to poverty reduction (SDG1) and food and nutritional security would contribute to improve health (SDG3).
+In support of SDG 2 (End Hunger), SDSN Uganda will seek to ensure the development of climate-resilient and sustainable agricultural systems that increase agricultural production to ensure food and nutritional security and household incomes on a sustainable basis.
+Increased household incomes would in turn contribute to poverty reduction (SDG1) and food and nutritional security would contribute to improving health (SDG3).
 Working with other key stakeholders, SDSN Uganda will develop transformative pathways related to agriculture, hunger and nutrition (SDG2) through the Agriculture Transformation Solutions Initiative.
 It will contribute to research, learning and education as well as monitoring progress towards SDG 2, and developing locally appropriate indicators and matrices for monitoring progress towards SDG2.
 SDSN Uganda will pursue and strengthen research collaboration with other universities and research institutions in Uganda and globally.

 In support of SDG3 (good health and wellbeing) SDSN Uganda will contribute to developing policies and practices that support Universal Health Coverage (UHC) and address the social determinants of health in order to improve the health status of Ugandans i.e. ensure equitable access to affordable, accountable, appropriate and quality health services for all Ugandans.
-A multi-sectoral approach that integrate “Health in All” policies to address UHC shall be adopted.
+A multi-sectoral approach that integrates “Health in All” policies to address UHC shall be adopted.

 NATURAL RESOURCES AND ECOSYSTEM HEALTH